 If your child also has a hernia then this will usually be corrected in the same operation.

 The operation for a hydrocele involves making a very small cut in the lower tummy (abdomen) or the scrotum.
+Sometimes the procedure is done by keyhole surgery (laparoscopically).
 The fluid is then drained from around the testicle (testis).
 The passage between the abdomen and the scrotum will also be sealed off so the fluid cannot reform in the future.
 This is a minor operation and is performed as a day case, so does not usually involve an overnight stay in the hospital.

 There are no long-term effects of having a hydrocele.
-Having a hydrocele does not affect the testicles (testes) or a boy's fertility in the future.
+Having a hydrocele does not affect the testicles (testes) or a boy's ability to have children in the future.

 Further reading and references